spazmodius/assert/README.md

 ## Advanced Information Output

-In addition to the compatible signatures, every assertion method can take additional arguments after the `message` argument.
+In addition to the compatible signatures, every assertion method can take additional **informational arguments** after the `message` argument.
-Representations of these values will be included in the output if the assertion throws.
+Representations of these values will be included in the error message if the assertion throws.
+The thrown error will also include a property `info`, an array of the informational arguments.

-When passing additional information arguments, the normally optional `message` argument must also be passed.
+When passing informational arguments, the normally optional `message` argument must also be passed.
-Passing `undefined` as a placeholder will use the assertion's default message.
+Passing `undefined` in its place will use the assertion's default message.